prasunanand/gsoc_blog/sciruby_blog.md

 **Result:**

-1. For, two dimensional matrices, NMatrix-JRuby is currently slower than NMatrix-MRI for matrix multiplication, and matrix decomposition functionalities(calculating determinant and factorizing a matrix).
-NMatrix-JRuby is faster than NMatrix-MRI for other functionalities of a two dimensional matrix, like addition, subtraction, trigonometic operations, etc.
+1. For, two dimensional matrices, NMatrix-JRuby is currently slower than NMatrix-MRI for matrix multiplication and matrix decomposition functionalities(calculating determinant and factorizing a matrix).
+NMatrix-JRuby is faster than NMatrix-MRI for other functionalities of a two dimensional matrix like addition, subtraction, trigonometic operations, etc.

-2. NMatrix-JRuby is a clear winner when we are working with matrices of arbitrary dimension.
+2. NMatrix-JRuby is a clear winner when we are working with matrices of arbitrary dimensions.

 ## **Storing n-dimensional matrices as flat arrays**

 The major components of NMatrix are shape, elements, dtype and stype.
 Any nmatrix when initialised, stores the elements as a flat array.
 ArrayRealVector class is used to store the elements.

 @s stores elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively.
-Currently, we have nmatrix-jruby implemented for only double matrices.
+Currently, we have nmatrix-jruby implemented only for double and Ruby object data type.

-NMatrix-MRI uses @s which is an object containing elements, stride, offset (as in C, we need to deal with the memory allocation for the arrays).
+NMatrix-MRI uses @s which is an object containing elements, stride and offset (as in C, we need to deal with the memory allocation for the arrays).

 ![NMatrix](https://github.com/prasunanand/gsoc_blog/blob/master/img/sciruby_blog/nmatrix.png?raw=true "Fig.1.
 NMatrix")